 This month, we’re thrilled to bring you the inspiring story of a little girl called Jessica who has had a stoma since she was 4.
 Her mum, Kim, wanted to try and keep things positive for Jessica so they started a Facebook page to help raise awareness for other children and parents in a similar situation and to show them that children can still be happy and do all the activities other children without stomas do.

 Jessica was born at 37 weeks premature.
 She didn’t pass meconium until she was about 3 or 4 days old and has had constipation problems ever since.
-Jessica underwent several trips to the doctor for manual evacuation as well as having Botox to her sphincter to try and resolve things.
+She underwent several trips to the doctor for manual evacuation as well as having Botox to her sphincter to try and resolve things.
 She had chronic fissures removed a few times, and she was on medication and bowel wash outs at home.
 Whatever the doctors tried, nothing seemed to be very effective so it was decided she would get a colostomy to give her body a break.

 In November 2018, just 2 months after her 4th birthday, Jessica had her colostomy surgery to form her stoma.
 She was in hospital for about 7 days, but then back to school just 2 and half weeks later.
 The first year of her stoma was really hard.
 In January 2019, we discovered there was mucus coming from her rectum which was causing her pain and she ended up being admitted to hospital for a night.
 Every few weeks, she would get mucus but we were given suppositories to take home to help her.